joshuar/go-hass-agent/README.md

 [![Open your Home Assistant instance to the mobile_app integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=mobile_app)

+### Configuration Location

+The configuration is located in a file called `preferences.toml` in `CONFIG_HOME/com.github.joshuar.go-hass-agent/` where `CONFIG_HOME` will be:

+-`~/.config` for Linux.
+- `~/Library/Application Support` for OSX.
+- `LocalAppData` for Windows.

+While the configuration can be edited manually, it is recommended to let the agent manage this file.

 ### Script Sensors

 Go Hass Agent supports utilising scripts to create sensors.
 In this way, you can